The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Introduction

-Our goal is to study the global properties of stabilization and, consequently, controllability for the generalized nonlinear fractional Schr\"odinger equation on a compact Riemannian manifold.
+As mentioned before, our goal is to study global properties of stabilization and, consequently, controllability for the generalized nonlinear fractional Schr\"odinger equation on a compact Riemannian manifold.
 More precisely, we deal with the following system

 Here, we consider $P$ as a polynomial function with real coefficients and $P'$ its derivative.